SovereignCloudStack/website/_i18n/en/_posts/blog/2024-05-13-cost-of-making-an-openstack-cluster-scs-compliant.md

   SCS-0110-v1 adds to this, since it requires two additional flavors with local SSDs or NVMEs as mandatory flavors.
 * SCS-0104-v1 defines a YAML file containing a list of mandatory and recommended images as well as metadata like their sources.

-Adopting most of the standards could (in our case) easily be done with the ["osism-flavor-manager"](https://github.com/osism/openstack-flavor-manager) and the
+Luckily, most of these standards could (in our case) be easily adopted with the help of the [osism-flavor-manager](https://github.com/osism/openstack-flavor-manager) and the
-["osism-image-manager"](https://github.com/osism/openstack-image-manager), which both offer options to create SCS-compliant flavors and images with the correct names and relevant meta information. "osism-flavor-manager" can do this fully automatic, whereas the "osism-image-manager" requires a file containing the necessary information; this is nonetheless easier than doing this work manually, since only one file needs to be maintained and up-to-date with the standards.
+[osism-image-manager](https://github.com/osism/openstack-image-manager), which both offer options to create SCS-compliant flavors and images with the correct names and relevant meta information. *osism-flavor-manager* can do this fully automatic, whereas the *osism-image-manager* requires a file containing the necessary information; this is nonetheless easier than doing this work manually, since only one file needs to be maintained and up-to-date with the standards.

-Making all flavors compliant could possibly require a bit more work, if part of the host infrastructure doesn't use only SSDs, which are required for two specific flavors.
-In this case, the compute hosts need to set properties to show that they provide SSDs and the flavor needs to have a requirement for this.
+Making all flavors compliant requires a bit more work if not all of the compute hosts have local SSD storage.
+Local SSD storage is required by the two mandatory flavors `SCS-4V-16-100s` and `SCS-2V-4-20s`.
+If this is the case, one needs to group the compute hosts with SSDs into an aggregate, mark that aggregate with a corresponding property, and bind the two SSD flavors to this aggregate via `aggregate_instance_extra_specs`.
+Without this additional configuration, workload might be scheduled to non-SSD-capable hosts.
 More information about this can be found in the [OpenStack docs](https://docs.openstack.org/nova/latest/admin/aggregates.html#example-specify-compute-hosts-with-ssds).

 Lastly, the entropy standard shouldn't require too much work, since modern Linux kernels (which are used by the